Sungai Asap, the Bakun Dam Resettlement: Borneo People on the Verge of Extinction

 What was promised and what was given to these people?

 During the negotiation process, I remember, they said that everything would be easier.
-But it was a broken promise because everything that would have been easy, is not easy at all.
+But it was a broken promise because everything that would have been easy is not easy at all.
 Indeed, for many people here, it is really hard to survive.

 Why?

 The change of lifestyle.
-Because we are indigenous, we live very close to the jungle and we have a large area where we can hunt, rivers for fishing and we have everything in the jungle, not only food but also medicine.
+Because we are indigenous, we live very close to the jungle, and we have a large area where we can hunt, rivers for fishing, and we have everything in the jungle, not only food but also medicine.

 We can not live so close to each other.
 Now, they have taken all of us and brought us here, all very close, at most a kilometer away from a longhouse and another.
-Before we lived at least 18/20 kilometers away from our closest neighbors.
-If we lived so close the resources would end up very quickly, so we split into groups to survive.

-But here there are 15 longhouses, 10,000 people.
-There are no rivers where to fish, there is no jungle where to hunt.
 And even if there were, the little fish or wild animals would end very quickly.
-Here we have no natural resource.
+Here, we have no natural resources.
 This is the main problem.

 I understand.
-Then how do people survive here not being able to fish and hunt?
+Then how do people survive here, not being able to fish and hunt?

-Most of the people in this longhouse, grow and sell vegetables at the Sungai Asap market.
+Most of the people in this longhouse grow and sell vegetables at the Sungai Asap market.
 The government has given us 3 hectares of land, a very small piece of land.
-It is not enough to grow for commercial purposes, but only serves the survival of the family, the gains are trifling, and people live in poverty.

-If we plant oil palm trees we could get around 600/700 ringgit per month (120/140€), absolutely not enough for the survival of a family.
-So the first problem is that the land is too small, also those whose land isn’t near the main road have to walk up to their fields because there are no roads to get there.
+So the first problem is that the land is too small.
+Also, those whose land isn’t near the main road have to walk to their fields because there are no roads to get there.
 The transport of the products thus becomes exhausting.

-If you look around in this longhouse you’ll see just old folks and a few men of my age, who found work in plantations around here.
+If you look around in this longhouse, you’ll see just old folks and a few men of my age, who found work in plantations around here.

 Young people, especially those who have studied, live in the city and work in offices.
 They come back for Christmas or other festive occasions.

-We can still maintain our culture and our traditions, but the way we live, the way we earn our living, is lost.
-Now we have to live a new life and is very similar to that of people living in the city: we have to work and earn money every day with which we have to pay for electricity, water, and transport.
+Now we have to live a new life, very similar to that of people living in the city: we have to work and earn money every day, which we use to pay for electricity, water, and transport.

-Before the river was our way and we were using boats for transportation, but now we need cars and motorcycles.
-This is a big problem for older people who can not drive and are effectively blocked at home unless someone accompanies them, and by “old” I don’t mean just the elders but also people in their 50s, who try driving a car for the first time at 50 years old.
+This is a big problem for older people who cannot drive and are effectively blocked at home unless someone accompanies them.
+By “old,” I don’t mean just the elderly, but also people in their 50s who are trying to drive for the first time at 50.

 We know of other projects, what can people do so that what happened to you won’t happen again and to preserve the people of Sarawak and the environment?

-What we can do is to inform and educate people, so that they are aware of and can oppose these ill-considered projects.
+What we can do is to inform and educate people so that they are aware of and can oppose these ill-considered projects.

-Many people who live here still fish and hunt but to do this they have to return to what was once our land (now the Dam reservoir), driving for an hour.
-This requires money, the car, the boat, and the gas, and if you do not catch anything that day the money is lost.
+Many people who live here still fish and hunt, but to do this, they have to return to what was once our land (now the Dam reservoir), driving for an hour.
+This requires money, the car, the boat, and the gas, and if you do not catch anything that day, the money is lost.

 Have thoughts about it?
 Comment!

-didn’t get it all?
+Didn’t get it all?

 There are also many other ways to do some good when visiting Borneo: check this